Multilevel Picard algorithm for general semilinear parabolic PDEs with gradient-dependent nonlinearities: Multilevel Picard approximation scheme: the main results

-\end{enumerate} \end{theorem}
+} \end{enumerate} \end{theorem}

-The next theorem provides convergence results for the MLP approximation algorithms \eqref{def MLP no euler} and \eqref{def MLP euler}, and it shows that the MLP approximation algorithm defined by \eqref{def MLP no euler} can overcome the curse of dimensionality.
-To describe the computational complexity, for each $d\in\bN$, $n\in\bN_0$, and $M\in\bN$ we introduce a natural number $\mathfrak{C}^{(d)}_{n,M}$ to denote the sum of: the number of function evaluations of $g^d$, the number of function evaluations of $\mu^d$, the number of function evaluations of $\sigma^{d}$, and the number of realizations of scalar random variables used to obtain one realization of the MLP approximation algorithm in \eqref{def MLP no euler}.
+The next theorem provides convergence results for the MLP approximation algorithms \eqref{def MLP no euler} and \eqref{def MLP euler}, and it shows that the MLP approximation algorithm defined by \eqref{def MLP no euler} can overcome the curse of dimensionality in the sense that the computational complexity of the algorithm grows at most polynomially in both the PDE dimension~$d$ and the reciprocal of the prescribed approximation accuracy~$\varepsilon$.
+To describe the computational complexity of each of the two algorithms \eqref{def MLP no euler} and \eqref{def MLP euler}, for each $d\in\bN$, $n\in\bN_0$, and $M\in\bN$ we introduce a natural number $\mathfrak{C}^{(d)}_{n,M}$ to denote the sum of: the number of function evaluations of $g^d$, the number of function evaluations of $\mu^d$, the number of function evaluations of $\sigma^{d}$, and the number of realizations of scalar random variables used to obtain one realization of the corresponding MLP approximation algorithms in \eqref{def MLP no euler} and \eqref{def MLP euler}.
 Moreover, for each $d\in\bN$ we use $\mathfrak{g}^{(d)}$ to denote the number of function evaluations of $g^d$, $\mathfrak{f}^{(d)}$ to denote the number of function evaluations of $f^d$, $\mathfrak{e}^{(d)}$ to denote the sum of: the number of realizations of scalar random variables generated, the number of function evaluations of $\mu^d$, and the number of function evaluations of $\sigma^{d}$.
+Note that by the construction of the MLP approximation algorithms \eqref{def MLP no euler} and \eqref{def MLP euler} it holds for all $d,n,M\in\bN$ that